Causal Duration Analysis with Diff-in-Diff: Application: The Impact of Unemployment Insurance

-There is very marked jump in the time-average hazard rate for untreated individuals following the end of their benefit period.
+Figure 4.2(b) plots estimates of the time-average hazards for the two groups with covariate balancing.
+The curves use the same color coding as in Figure 4.2(a).
+There is a very marked jump in the time-average hazard rate for untreated individuals following the end of their benefit period at $210$ days into unemployment.
 This may suggest a sudden increase in job search intensity after unemployment benefits run out, or it may reflect a deliberate delay in the start date of new employment until exactly the date of benefit expiration.
-Notably, there also appears to be a slight increase for the treated group at this same period despite the benefits of these individuals persisting for an additional $9$ weeks.
-This may be explained by imperfect knowledge of the reform.

 Following standard practice we apply our diff-in-diff approach using only periods within a relatively narrow window around the treatment date.
-We estimate the level difference between covariate weighted time-average hazards using the observations no more than eight weeks prior to the treatment date and we extrapolate forward no more than $125$ days after treatment.
-The point eight weeks prior to the treatment date is marked by the leftmost solid black vertical line in Figures 4.1(a) and 4.1(b).
+The figures in this section are for the common dynamics specification.
+Corresponding results from the proportional hazards specification are included in Section D of the supplementary appendix and are almost visually indistinguishable.
+We estimate the level difference between covariate weighted time-average hazards using only the final $50$ pre-treatment periods.
+This corresponds to $\alpha_t=0$ for the first $152$ periods and then $\alpha_t=\frac{1}{50}$ for the subsequent $50$ periods.
+This truncation is motivated by the possibility that differences in the time-average hazards sooner after unemployment may be less representative of post-treatment counterfactual differences.
+Expanding this window by an additional $50$ days makes little qualitative or quantitative difference.

-Figure 4.2(a) shows the weighted time-average hazards over this period.
+Figure 4.3(a) shows the weighted time-average hazards over this period.
 The dashed line indicates the imputed values for the treated cohort under the no-treatment counterfactual.
-Note that within this window, pre-treatment parallel trends appear plausible.

-Figure 4.2(b) plots the mean outcomes over this same window.
+Within this window, pre-treatment parallel trends appear plausible.
+Figure 4.3(b) plots the mean outcomes over this same window.
 Again, the dashed line plots the imputed mean outcomes for the treated group.
-The gray region gives the $95\%$ pointwise confidence bands.
-These were calculated using the bootstrap method described in Section 3.2.
-These are confidence bands for the average treatment effect added to the factual average outcomes for the untreated group.
+The gray regions give the $95\%$ uniform and pointwise confidence bands for these imputed mean outcomes, using $10,000$ block bootstrap replications.